 In order to enable Snyk to find, monitor, fix and prevent, Snyk needs credentials to communicate with and send information to your repo.

-Modern Gits grant various access rights by scoped authorization (auth) tokens to ensure that access to repo data and actions are managed.
+Modern Gits and registries grant various access rights by scoped authorization (auth) tokens to ensure that access to repo data and actions are managed.
 The various scopes associated to tokens grant specific ranges of action on repos.

 snyk.io access rights to the Git repos are regulated by such Git access mechanisms and scopes.
 Therefore, you need to generate auth tokens or credentials for Snyk to perform tasks such as submitting fix pull requests or merge requests.
 Because tokens are generated by and associated to users (or accounts) that are then added as members of that given repo, the credentials must be generated from a user or service account that also has enough privileges to create the necessary webhooks and pull requests (usually admin-level).